What Is a Film Fixer? The Essential Guide for Productions Filming in Hungary

 Individual Fixers and Production Service Companies

 In Hungary, both models thrive.
-An individual fixer — typically a veteran of Budapest's busy production scene — offers personal service, strong relationships, and flexibility.
-A production service company brings infrastructure: staff accountants who handle the rebate paperwork, dedicated permit coordinators, in-house location libraries, insurance coverage, and the ability to scale up for large features or series.
-Many of Hungary's best production service companies started as individual fixers who grew their operations alongside the country's booming film industry.
-When choosing between the two models, the decision usually comes down to production scale: a small documentary crew may need one experienced person, while a series shooting across multiple Hungarian cities needs an organisation.
+A person fixer — mostly a veteran of Budapest's busy production scene — gives personal service, strong relationships, and flexibility.
+A shoot service firm brings infrastructure: staff accountants who handle the rebates forms, dedicated permit coordinators, in-house location libraries, insurance coverage, and the ability to scale up for large features or series.
+Many of Hungary's best shoot service firms started as person fixers who grew their operations alongside the country's booming film industry.
+When choosing between the two models, the decision mostly comes down to production scale: a small documentary crew may need one skilled person, while a series shooting across many Hungarian cities needs an organisation.

 What Does a Fixer Do?